REI (Eye Infirmary)

 As the REI does not have an onsite outpatient pharmacy, your clinician will discuss the most appropriate option to collect your prescribed medication.

-1) Collect from Lloyds Outpatient Pharmacy on Main Derriford Hospital Site
+1) Collect from Boots Outpatient Pharmacy on Main Derriford Hospital Site

-Your clinician may either write a paper prescription or an electonic prescription which can be collected from the Lloyds Outpatient Pharmacy on the main hospital site.
+Your clinician may either write a paper prescription or an electonic prescription which can be collected from the Boots Outpatient Pharmacy on the main hospital site.

 2) FP10 Prescription